 It's true love when two things happen: you want to spend more and more time together, and you're always discovering something new.

-That's how I've felt about making jewelry for thirty years and now it sums up my deep and abiding passion for all things encaustic.
+It's how I felt about making jewelry for 30 years and now it describes my deep and abiding passion for all things encaustic.

-Knowing that I may never learn everything about either medium gives me freedom to experiment, to make mistakes that become part
+I'll never learn everything about either medium, which gives me freedom to experiment, to make mistakes that become part

-of the creative toolbox and to continue searching for inspiration and enlightenment.
+of the creative toolbox and to continue the search for inspiration and enlightenment.

-Jasper Johns.
 Ellsworth Kelly.
 Agnes Martin.
-The Scandinavian design aesthetic of 'less is more'.
+The Bauhaus design aesthetic of 'less is more'.
 Buddhism.